 Music genre elitism is the tendency to place two or more music genres against each other in the narrative in some way or form.
 One genre is seen as True Art, and the other is seen as manufactured and soulless.
 The most common and classic way this is presented is Rock (in all cases, is usually Alternative Rock) versus Pop.

 On the Rock side, you have the Ragtag Bunch of Misfits.
 They march to the beat of their own drum, they are the outcasts, they write their own music and play their own instruments.
-On the Pop side, you have the antagonists: singers that are clean cut, sparkly, have had years of vocal training, songs written by anonymous professional songwriters, played by anonymous session musicians, and their image is tightly controlled by a team of record industry executives and marketing experts.
+On the Pop side, you have the antagonists: singers that are clean cut, sparkly, have had years of vocal training, songs written by anonymous professional songwriters, played by anonymous session musicians, their image is tightly controlled by a team of record industry executives and marketing experts.

-The mentality peaked in The '90s after Teen Pop made a comeback in the middle of the decade and after Grunge's appeal started to die off.
+The mentality peaked in The '90s after Teen Pop made a comeback in the middle of the decade and after the authentic, gritty style of Grunge started to die off.
 In short, this is known as Rockism, the belief that rock music is more authentic/artistic than other popular music.
 It wasn't until the Turn of the Millennium (and rock music's fall from the spotlight throughout The New '10s before its modest return in The New '20s) that Rockism would receive its own backlash in the form of Poptimism, the idea of treating pop music and pop stars as serious and deserving of the same respect as other forms of music.
 Not to mention the decades-long accusations of whitewashing in rock music (and borrowing from black artists), which in later decades have been acknowledged, and where a new generation of black artists have started to appreciate rock music.

 This can also apply to other music genres in the battle between authenticity and artifice.
-It can be a clash between Rock and Disco much like in The '70s (with Rock winning and Disco losing and being a pariah for a good part of a decade), Hip-Hop versus Rhythm and Blues, Punk Rock versus Glam Metal, Punk Rock versus Progressive Rock, Punk Rock versus New Wave Music, Punk Rock versus Pop Punk, Punk Rock versus Ska Punk, Punk Rock versus any other non-punk music genre, Post-Punk versus New Wave Music, Gangsta Rap versus Glam Rap, Thrash Metal versus Hair Metal (and more recently Extreme Metal versus Power Metal), Traditional Heavy Metal versus Nu Metal, Grunge versus Hair Metal, Grunge versus Synth-Pop, Grunge versus Teen Pop, Grunge versus Post-Grunge, Grunge versus Britpop, Grunge versus any other music genre, Indie versus Pop music, or the clash between "real" instruments versus Electronic Music, or traditional jazz versus the jazz fusion which emerged in the 1970s, and used electric guitar and bass, synths, and elements of rock and pop.
+It can be a clash between Rock and Disco, much like in The '70s (with guitar-based Rock winning and electronic, synthesizer-filled Disco losing and being a pariah for a good part of a decade), Hip-Hop versus Rhythm and Blues, Punk Rock versus Glam Metal, Punk Rock versus Progressive Rock, Punk Rock versus New Wave Music, Punk Rock versus Pop Punk, Punk Rock versus Ska Punk, Punk Rock versus any other non-punk music genre, Post-Punk versus New Wave Music, Gangsta Rap versus Glam Rap, Thrash Metal versus Hair Metal (and more recently Extreme Metal versus Power Metal), Traditional Heavy Metal versus Nu Metal, Grunge versus Hair Metal (and Grunge versus Synth-Pop, Grunge versus Teen Pop, Grunge versus Post-Grunge, Grunge versus Britpop, Grunge versus any other music genre), Indie versus Pop music, or the clash between "real" instruments versus Electronic Music, or traditional jazz versus the jazz fusion which emerged in the 1970s, and used electric guitar and bass, synths, and elements of rock and pop.

 A Boy Band, a Girl Group or Idol Singer is usually involved on the Pop side.
 Music Is Politics is heavily involved in this trope as well.
 The "rock" side will typically be Darker and Edgier, while pop music is often Lighter and Softer.
 Mainstream pop also tends to fall into the Girl-Show Ghetto, as it's typically marketed toward girls and young women.